maxguzenski/react-easy-style/README.md

 }
 ```

 And that is it!! seriously!
+At small components you will have zero references to css, for medium/large components you can combine stylium to normal className={css.elemenClass}

 Output will be something like: